-With my brand new grandbub I am reminded about the typical infant schedule: Sleep, nurse, and sleep some more.
-Of course as the weeks go by there’s gradually longer and longer periods of awakefulness between nursing and sleeping.
+Of course, as weeks go by, there’ re gradually longer and longer periods of awakefulness between nursing and sleeping.
 Mom and Dad cope with the lack of their own sleep by taking shifts to get the rest they need.

-Even going on into toddlerhood, parents have more control over kiddos’ sleep process because they’re in cribs.
+Even going on into toddlerhood, parents have more control over kiddos’ sleep process because children usually still sleep in cribs.
 It goes without saying, I do not advocate leaving a child in a crib to ‘cry it out’…refer to my tapping into compassion comment above.
 Read here to find general guidelines to facilitate sleep for your young kiddo.

-Moving from toddlerhood into the preschool-years things may prove more challenging.
+However, moving from toddlerhood into the preschool-years things often prove more challenging.
 Threenager is a description some people use for kiddos in that 3rd year of Life.
 That’s unfortunate because it’s unfair and inaccurate.

 One of the early childhood education courses I took had a great explanation AND visual description of children developing and growing over the years.
 It was something like this.

 Notice the moments when children are in equilibrium.
-Those are times they’ve been able to mastered skills they’ve practiced and/or understand concepts.
+Those are times they’ve been able to master skills they’ve practiced and/or understand concepts.
 It’s a time they’re at ease with themselves and those around them.
-Equilibrium is fairly easy on parents.
-Parents enjoy their kiddos, who are generally calm and cooperative.
+The time of equilibrium is fairly easy on parents.
+Parents enjoy their kiddos then when they are generally calm and cooperative.

 Around 18months though, and following roughly every ½-year point thereafter until age 5, children enter a period of fast growth; leaving them imbalanced.
-It’s tough time for kiddos—and a tough time on those around them!
+Kind of imbalanced in body, mind and spirit!
+It’s tough time for kiddos—and can be a tough time on those around them!

 Check some of the characteristics a 2 ½ year old going on 3 experiences as well as those of 3 ½ year olds.
 One trait that’s somewhat common between the two ½ years is the desire to do things the way they want.
 But instead they see a lot of road blocks put up with a parent (or caregiver) saying Do THIS!
 Don’t do THAT!